- Written by Dr.Mehmet Demircioglu

 Crown coverage can consume many grafts because the area is round, changing in direction, and visually demanding.
 If the donor area is not strong enough, trying to cover everything in one session can create thin coverage everywhere.

-Patients can accept limits when they are told honestly.
+Patients can accept limits when they are told.
 What creates resentment is feeling that the limit was hidden until it became visible.

 The hairline is the most emotionally powerful part of a hair transplant.

 Many patients ask for a lower hairline because they want to return to an earlier version of themselves.
-I understand the feeling.
-Hair loss can make a man feel older than he is, and a stronger frame can help him feel more like himself again.
+That feeling is real.
+Hair loss can make a person feel older than they are, and a stronger frame can help them feel more like themselves again.

 But the hairline must belong to the patient’s face, age, donor capacity, and future hair loss pattern.